estelle/web.dev/src/site/content/en/learn/html/overview/index.md

 HTML consists of a series of elements, which you use to enclose, or wrap, different parts of the content to make it appear a certain way, or act a certain way.
 HTML elements are delineated by tags, written using angle brackets.

 Our page title is a heading, level one, for which we use the `<h1>` tag.
-The actual title, “Machine Learning Workshop” is the content of our element.
+The actual title, “Machine Learning Workshop" is the content of our element.
 The content goes between the open and closing tags.
 The entire thing–the opening tag, closing tag, content, and the content–is the element.

 The closing tag is the same tag as the opening tag, but preceded by a slash.

 Elements and tags aren't the exact same thing, though many people use the terms interchangeably.
 The tag is the content in the brackets.
 In this case, the `<h1>`.
-An “element” is the opening and closing tag and all the content between those tags, including nested elements.
+An “element" is the opening and closing tag and all the content between those tags, including nested elements.

 ```html
 <p>This paragraph has some <strong><em>strongly emphasized</em></strong> content</p>